conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 title: "An introduction to deterministic builds with C/C++"
 ---

-## What are deterministic builds ?
+## What are deterministic builds?

-A deterministic build is the process of building the same source code with the same build environment and build instructions producing exactly the same binary in two builds, even if they are made on different machines, build directories and with different names.
+A deterministic build is a process of building the same source code with the same build environment and build instructions producing the same binary in two builds, even if they are made on different machines, build directories and with different names.
 They are also sometimes called reproducible or hermetic builds if it is guaranteed to produce the same binaries even compiling from different folders.